Historical

 Dig For Victory.

-Choice of colour aligns with these messages, greens, yellow and red symbolise growth, optimism and urgency.
-Alongside the characters themselves who appear purposeful but happy, with upright posture and hopeful smiling expressions that convey resilience rather than fear.
-By presenting gardening as an empowering and collective act, the posters inspire action through pride and unity, encouraging citisens to feel capable and involved rather than anxious or pressured.
+The choice of colour also aligns with these messages.
+Greens, yellows, and reds symbolise growth, optimism, and urgency.
+Alongside this, the illustrated figures (often created by artists such as Tom Eckersley (EckersleyCollection) and Dora Batty (Batty) appear purposeful but positive, with upright posture and hopeful expressions that convey resilience rather than fear.
+By presenting gardening as an empowering and collective act, the posters inspire action through pride and unity, encouraging citizens to feel capable and involved rather than anxious or pressured.

 Contemporary